Fullerton's community Christmas tree honors loved ones lost to opioids

 Raising awareness surrounding the devastating impacts of opioids is one of the reasons Andree Scanlon set up the community memorial Christmas tree.
 After her middle child, Stephen, died in March 2022, Scanlon realized parents like herself needed a safe space to grieve.

-"A lot of parents are grieving in silence," Scanlon says.
+"A lot of parents are grieving in silence," Scanlon said.
 "There's the stigma and shame about losing someone to fentanyl poisoning."

-Judy Perez, who lost her son, Nicholas, just a few month after the death of Scanlon's son, says misconceptions about opioid deaths add more pain to her broken heart.
+Judy Perez, who lost her son, Nicholas, just a few month after the death of Scanlon's son, said misconceptions about opioid deaths add more pain to her broken heart.

-The parents at Scanlon's memorial Christmas tree say talking about their late child and talking to others about their experience help with their grieving process.
+The parents at Scanlon's memorial Christmas tree said talking about their late child and talking to others about their experience help with their grieving process.

-Scanlon hopes her special Christmas tree would serve the purpose of bringing people together and help parents grieve in peace and support.
+Scanlon said she hopes her special Christmas tree would serve the purpose of bringing people together and help parents grieve in peace and support.

 "I say my son's name everyday.
-It's important to continue to honor," Scanlon explains.
+It's important to continue to honor," Scanlon said.

 If anyone is interested in memorializing his or her own family member lost to opioids, email Andree Scanlon at aces571@gmail.com.